This post may contain affiliate links. Please read my disclosure for more information.

 No matter where you live, it is likely that there will be many discount grocery stores in your surrounding area.

-Plus, you might be able to save even more money by buying come items at one store and other items somewhere else.
+Plus, you might be able to save even more money by buying some items at one store and other items somewhere else.

 If there’s a special deal at Kroger on paper products but Aldi has cheaper meat, then visit both stores to save the maximum amount.
 I frequently buy items at Target like meat because of the coupons they offer.
 (Click here to find out when coupons expire)

-Have a look around, and see if you can find a WinCo, Food4Less, or even a local The Dollar Tree.
+Have a look around, and see if you can find a cheap grocery store like WinCo, Food4Less, or even a local The Dollar Tree.

-Other options include CostCo, Trader Joe’s, and Walmart.
+Other options of grocery stores include CostCo, Trader Joe’s, and Walmart for finding cheap foods.

 Where Can You Find Free Food If You’re Broke?